Photo credit: News4Jax

 Starting in Mexico, it will enter the United States in Texas, cutting a diagonal across the Lower 48 to Maine and completing its journey in Canada’s maritime provinces.
 Totality starts at 12:38 p.m.
 EST and end at 3:55 p.m.
 EST along the entire path of the eclipse, while the maximum eclipse can be viewed near the cities of Nazas and Torreón, Mexico, where totality will last approximately 4 minutes and 28 seconds.

-- CE AND ISO CERTIFIED FOR DIRECT SUN VIEWING - These glasses have been independently tested to meet the latest standards for direct sun viewing safety.
-This allows you to watch the total solar eclipse with absolute confidence in your eye safety.
+- CE AND ISO CERTIFIED FOR DIRECT SUN VIEWING - Our eclipse glasses have been independently tested and verified by ICS Laboratories under the most current standard ISO 12312-2:2015(E) for filters for direct observation of the sun.
+You can watch the total solar eclipse with absolute confidence in your eye safety.